 What kind of shape should I be in for such a race?
 This race is a test of endurance and skill; be sure you are in good shape so you can enjoy the course.
 Due to the length (26 kilometers, ~16.2 miles) and remoteness of the course beginners are not advised to enter; but skiers of all abilities and ages do enter this fun and challenging race.

 Where can I go to get some practice cross country skiing in?
-On March 2, the Wednesday before the race, Tahoe Cross Country ski area will offer a discounted pre-race day-ticket for pre-registered Great Ski racers for $27.00.
-Simply stop at the Tahoe XC Front Desk and let them know that you are racing the Great Ski Race to receive your discounted rate.
+On the Thursday before the race the Tahoe Cross Country center will offer a one day $29 discounted pre-race day-ticket for pre-registered Great Ski racers.
+Stop at the Tahoe XC Front Desk – only on that Thursday – and let them know that you are racing the Great Ski Race to receive your discounted rate.

 Can I rent some equipment for the race?
 Your best bet is to contact the Tahoe Cross Country ski area at (530) 583-5475.

 Can I use flourocarbon was on my skis?
 In the interest of public and environmental health The Great Ski Race is a flourocarbon wax-free race.
 Please DO NOT wax your skis with anything containing flourocarbons.
 If this is unclear please reach out to the Tahoe Cross Country Center.